FIAF/fiaf-cataloguing-manual/markdown/0158-a.2.6.2_episodes_of_a_series_serial_with_no_in/en.md

-# A.2.6.2 Episodes of a series/serial with no individual title or numbered parts<a name="manual-A.2.6.2"/>
+# A.2.6.2 Episodes of a series/serial with no individual title or numbered parts {#manual-A.2.6.2}

 For episodes of a series/serial that have neither individual episode titles nor numbered parts, a date can be added to the title field, with the option of utilising square brackets for clarity.
 It is recommended to use the release/production/transmission date of the Manifestation to which the Item or Work/Variant pertains.